 Older children have unique needs and it is important to encourage developmentally appropriate activities, provide age appropriate stimulation, and devote quality time with them away from any stressors or other children.

 Activities to try: playing house, encouraging imaginary play, have a dance party, dig for worms, plant flowers in pots or vegetables in the garden, play board games, outdoor chalk art, outside scavenger hunt, fort building, create a postcard for a family member afar, create and bury a time capsule.
+Here are tons of other great ideas.

 The pressure to perform and be everything to our family and work is enormous right now.
 I want you to repeat after me: “I will take things one step at a time, one minute at a time, one day at a time.”
 One of my favorite tips for parents is to practice self-care – you cannot pour from an empty cup.
 Remember, you are more than a mom, more than a snack maker, more than an employee.
 You are thriving no matter what.